Anaheim Ducks: Stanley Cup champions (2006–2007)

-The Ducks defeated the Minnesota Wild in the Conference quarter-finals in five games and the Canucks in the semi-finals, also in five games.
-Once again, the Ducks faced the Detroit Red Wings in the franchise's third trip to the Western Conference Finals.
-In Game 3, Chris Pronger elbowed Tomas Holmstrom and subsequently received a one-game suspension for the illegal check.
-However, the Ducks won Game 4 without Pronger and Game 5 in Detroit, with Teemu Selanne scoring the latter game's overtime winner.
-The Ducks then finished off the Red Wings in Game 6 for their second-ever Stanley Cup Final appearance.
+In the 2007 playoffs, the Ducks defeated the Minnesota Wild in the conference quarterfinals and the Canucks in the semifinals, both in five games.
+The Ducks faced the Detroit Red Wings in the franchise's third trip to the conference finals.
+In game three, Pronger elbowed Tomas Holmstrom and subsequently received a one-game suspension for the illegal check.
+However, the Ducks won game four without Pronger and game five in Detroit, with Selanne scoring the latter game's overtime winner.
+The Ducks then finished off the Red Wings in game six for their second Stanley Cup Final appearance.

-In the Finals, the Ducks won the first two games at home against the Ottawa Senators.
-However, the Ducks lost Game 3 and Pronger received his second one-game suspension, this time for elbowing Dean McAmmond.
-The Ducks were again able to win without Pronger, defeating the Senators in Game 4 for an opportunity to win the Stanley Cup on home ice in Game 5.
+In the Final, the Ducks won the first two games at home against the Ottawa Senators.
+However, the Ducks lost game three and Pronger received his second one-game suspension, this time for elbowing Dean McAmmond.
+The Ducks were again able to win without Pronger, defeating the Senators in game four for an opportunity to win the Stanley Cup on home ice in game five.
 On June 6, the Ducks defeated the Senators 6–2 at Honda Center to claim their first Stanley Cup in franchise history.
-Travis Moen was credited with the Cup game-winning goal.
-Scott Niedermayer, the only player on the team who had previously won a Stanley Cup, was awarded the second Conn Smythe Trophy in Ducks history.
-The Ducks became the first California team, and the fourth West Coast team since the 1915 Vancouver Millionaires, 1917 Seattle Metropolitans and 1925 Victoria Cougars, to win the Stanley Cup.
+Moen was credited with the Cup game-winning goal after Senators defenseman Chris Phillips put the puck in off of goaltender Ray Emery into their own net.
+Scott Niedermayer was awarded the second Conn Smythe Trophy in Ducks history.
+The Ducks became the first California team and the first NHL West Coast team to win the Stanley Cup.

-Post-Stanley Cup, Bob Murray replaces Burke (2007–2010)
+Post-Stanley Cup (2007–2008)

-The Ducks began their title defense in the 2007–08 season without two fan favorites, Scott Niedermayer and Teemu Selanne, who were both contemplating retirement.
+The Ducks began their title defense in the 2007–08 season without Scott Niedermayer and Teemu Selanne, who were both contemplating retirement.
 To offset those losses, Burke signed forward Todd Bertuzzi and defenseman Mathieu Schneider.
+Chris Pronger was also named captain with Niedermayer's absence.
+The team began the season in London for the 2007 NHL Premiere and split their two games with the Los Angeles Kings.
+The team began slow out of the gate, going 4–7–2 to begin the season.
 During the season, Burke put goaltender Ilya Bryzgalov on waivers, where he was picked up by the Phoenix Coyotes.
 Free-agent signee Jonas Hiller then became the back-up to starter Jean-Sebastien Giguere.
-Both Selanne and Niedermayer would ultimately return and the team finished with a 47–27–8 record, good enough to earn home-ice advantage in the first round of the playoffs finishing as the fourth seed in the Western Conference.
+Both Selanne and Niedermayer would return mid-season and the team finished with a 47–27–8 record, good enough to earn home-ice advantage in the first round of the playoffs finishing as the fourth seed in the Western Conference.
 They were eliminated in the quarterfinals in six games by the Dallas Stars.
-In the off-season, Burke bought out the remaining year on Todd Bertuzzi's contract and traded Mathieu Schneider to the Atlanta Thrashers.
+In the off-season, Burke bought out the remaining year on Bertuzzi's contract and traded Schneider to the Atlanta Thrashers.